http://english.pravda.ru/world/europe/11-10-2013/125880-nobel_peace_prize-0/

 About 30 migrant workers have been injured in a shooting on a strawberry farm in Greece after requesting salaries that had not been paid.

 The migrants - mainly from Bangladesh - were shot at by at least one farm supervisor, in a Peloponnesian village in southern Greece.
+Several of the workers have been taken to hospital but none are in a critical condition.

 The owner of the farm in Nea Manolada and one foreman have been arrested.